Easy and quick homemade Pressure Cooker Spaghetti Bolognese, this delicious recipe is made all in one-pot, perfect for a busy weeknight!

 You can use Italian sausages too, but I like my bolognese sauce with ground beef and pork as I grew up eating it this way.

-Both will work, but I use red wine because it’s a red meat dish.
+Both red and wine will work, but I use red wine because it’s a red meat dish.
 Plus, we can enjoy the rest of the wine with the meal after cooking.

 The alcohol in the wine evaporates while the food is cooking, and the only flavor remains.
 The wine flavor adds complexity and a variety of tastes (acidity, sweetness, etc) to the dish that’s difficult to substitute.